Extraordinary Circumstances Flight Delay Compensation

 Extraordinary Circumstances Legal Definition

-Under Regulation EC 261/2004 the defence of ‘extraordinary circumstances’ as a valid reason for not paying compensation has not been fully defined.
+Under the Regulation, the defence of ‘extraordinary circumstances’ as a valid reason for not paying compensation has not been fully defined.

 This has led to numerous court cases over the years between passengers and airlines as the legal definition continues to evolve.

-According to EU law on flight compensation the term ‘extraordinary circumstances’ refers to situations when the delay or cancellation of a flight is not considered to be the ‘responsibility’ of the airline.
+According to EU and UK law on flight compensation the term ‘extraordinary circumstances’ refers to situations when the delay or cancellation of a flight is not considered to be the ‘responsibility’ of the airline.

 It doesn’t matter if it’s the airline’s ‘fault’ – the extraordinary circumstances are more concerned with whether the situation is considered ‘inherent’ in the running of an airline.